Replication -- user does not have permission to update access rule for data file

 <jing> you may file a bug about this.

-#1 Updated by Jing Tao about 9 years ago
+#1 Updated by Jing Tao over 9 years ago

 Can you double check if uid=frenockm,o=PISCO,dc=ecoinformatics,dc=org is the administrator in metacat.properties.